mtafseerhaider/codup-test/README.md

 </p>

 ## About Codup Test
 Codup Test is developed with Cypress and JavaScript.
-The goal of this framework to provide structure and guideline to automate all possible test scenarios related to Codup Technical Test.
+The goal of this framework is to provide structure and guideline to automate all possible test scenarios related to Codup Technical Test.

 ### Repository